LeonDlugosch/MetaSeq-Toolkit/README.md

 # MetaSeq-Toolkit
 ## UNDER CONSTRUCTION
-Pipeline currently untested - to be considered not stable/working
+Pipeline currently untested - to be considered not stable/not working
 ## MOST OF THE STUFF HERE ARE PLACEHOLDERS

 ![MetaSeq_Flowchart](images/MetaSeq.png)